devayanipowar/devayanipowar.github.io/_posts/2019-11-16-PySParkDocumentmodelling.md

 from pyspark.ml.feature import StopWordsRemover import numpy as np
 ```
-I loaded the lines from the text file as rdd and then converted it into **DataFrame**
+Document lines are transformed as rdd and then converted it into **DataFrame**

 ```python
 def fun(lines):